 Here, for example, her main character is listening to the character Aunt Lydia speak:

-This alertness to social boundaries from the start of the novel prepares us for revelations about how women’s lives are controlled and administered in Atwood’s world.
-It also gives us indirect characterization.
-We realize Offred’s discomfort at close scrutiny and the constant threat of punishment for disobedience.
+This alertness to social boundaries in Offred prepares us for revelations about how women’s lives are controlled and administered in Atwood’s world.
+Through indirect characterization we realize characters’ caution under constant threat of punishment for disobedience.